avaneev/biteopt/README.md

     rf    Random number generator function; 0: use the default BiteOpt PRNG.
-          Note that the external RNG should be seeded externally. rdata Data pointer to pass to the "rf" function. f_min If non-zero, a pointer to the stopping value: optimization will stop when this objective value is reached.
+          Note that the external RNG should be seeded externally. rdata Data pointer to pass to the "rf" function. f_minp If non-zero, a pointer to the stopping value: optimization will stop when this objective value is reached.

     This function returns the total number of function evaluations performed;
-    useful if the "stopc>0" and/or "f_min" were used.
+    useful if the "stopc>0" and/or "f_minp" were used.

 `test2.cpp` is a convergence test for all available functions.
 Performs many optimization attempts on all functions.
 Prints various performance